 Right now the name on everyone’s lips is Britney Spears.
-No, she hasn’t released new music (please do) or had a public meltdown—she’s the focus of a new doco called Framing Britney Spears (which sadly isn’t currently available in Australia).
+No, she hasn’t released new music (please do) or had a public meltdown—she’s the focus of a new doco called Framing Britney Spears (which you can currently watch here).

 The flick, which deep dives into Spear’s mental health and strained relationships, is one of many celebrity docos hitting our screens and to be honest, we’re digging the no holds barred approach some of the these celebs are taking, giving fans a real, raw look at their life behind the spotlight.
 Not sure where to start?
 We’ve rounded up the best celebrity documentaries you need to know about.